 Such dating apps as Momo and Tantan targeting users of Generation Z in the dating industry in China.
 They focus on innovative features such as trend tags and cultural communities.
 Cloud dating platforms adopt the online live blind date method, adding matchmaker elements.
 Their user group is mainly young people.

-Dating apps are getting bigger in China
+Chinese dating apps are getting bigger

 Rivalry between Baihe and Tantan